rrumale/machine-learning-live-labs/oml-services/oml-services/oml-services.md

 ## Task 6 Import the Decision Tree model (optional)

-In this section of the workshop we will import the Decision Tree model used on the OML4PY workshop Step 3.
+In this section of the workshop we will import the Decision Tree model used on the OML4PY < !--  link to OMPL4Py to be added --> workshop Task 3.

 We are going to run the next steps:
  1. Extract the saved model to a file;